luangjokaj/wordpressify/README.md

 ```
 git clone https://github.com/luangjokaj/wordpressify
 ```
-- This will clone the repostiry on your local machine.
+- This will clone the repository on your local machine.
 Navigate to the newly created folder and install the dependencies:

 **INSTALL DEPENDENCIES**